krivit/tratihubis/README.txt

    priorities, and CC list.
  - Support labels from keywords and priorities.
  - Add option `--skipExisting`: If there are existing tickets or pull requests, skip importing those tickets.
+Useful to pick up where an import left off.
- - Fix up translator from wiki to Markdown to properly convert links, and links to commit messages.
+ - Fix up translator from wiki to Markdown to properly convert links, and links to commit messages, etc.
  - Try to support logging the name of the github user even when we don't have a Github key for them, and try to have the commenter and ticket reporter be the right person where possible.
  - Support repositories belonging to an organization, not the user.
  - Watch the Github API rate limit and sleep until the reset time.
+   Add additional pauses during large imports to avoid Github abuse prevention limits (not entirely successfully).
  - Include Trac CC list in ticket comment (stripping email domain from the CC list).
  - Change print statements to log messages.